dbxone/dbxchain/docs/BUILD_WIN32.md

 * OpenSSL

-   BitShares Core depends on OpenSSL, and you must build this from source.
+   DBXChain Core depends on OpenSSL, and you must build this from source.
     * download the latest OpenSSL source from http://www.openssl.org/source/
     * Untar it to the base directory `D:\bitshares`
     * this will create a directory like `D:\bitshares\openssl-1.0.1g`.